 paraphrased as:

-if TSH is less than or equal to 6 then negative else if TSH is greater than 6 then if FTI is less than or equal to 65 then if thyroid surgery equals t then if FTI is less than or equal to 36.1 then negative else if FTI is greater than 36.1 then primary else if thyroid surgery equals f then if TT4 is less than or equal to 61 then primary else if TT4 is greater than 61 then . . . .and so on.
+if TSH is less than or equal to 6 then negative else if TSH is greater than 6 then if FTI is less than or equal to 65.3 then if thyroid surgery is true then negative else if thyroid surgery is false then if TT4 is less than or equal to 61 then primary else if TT4 is greater than 61 then . . . .and so on.

 The tree employs a case's attribute values to map it